-Cheesy Hatch Green Chile Dip is pretty much the ultimate appetizer for all you chile heads out there who also appreciate the finer points of gooey cheese and the salty crunch of a great tortilla chip.
-This hot appetizer is a party in a bowl!
+Hatch green chile dip is pretty much the ultimate appetizer for all you chile heads out there who also appreciate the finer points of gooey cheese and the salty crunch of a great tortilla chip.
+This hot appetizer is a party in a bowl, especially when you use Hatch chiles!

 True Hatch chiles are prized for their fabulous flavor, and they can only be grown in the valley around Hatch, New Mexico, so that makes them extremely special, and rare.
 They have a super short August-September growing season, and they’re the creme-de-la-creme of the chile world.
-During the season you *might* be able to find them fresh if you’re lucky, (if you live in California, Arizona, or New Mexico) but don’t worry, you can buy them all year round already roasted.
-I got mine from The Hatch Chile Store straight from the source.
-They were delivered roasted and ready to use, in both mild and hot varieties.
+During the season you may find them fresh, but you can buy them canned or frozen all year round ~ already roasted in both mild and hot varieties.

-what you’ll need to make this cheesey chile dip
+what you’ll need to make this Hatch green chile dip

 This is a simple dip that draws crowds.
 It’s a pleasure to make, and I guarantee you’ll get hungry just mixing up all that cheese, mayo, sour cream, and chiles.
 What?
 Nobody said this was diet food 😉